vicmay/ToSSL/doc/base64_decode.md

 - Automatically removes trailing padding bytes from the output.
 - Handles both padded and unpadded base64 strings.
 - Compatible with standard base64 encoding as used in HTTP, email, and other protocols.
+- No size limitations - can handle arbitrarily large data.
+- Dynamically allocates memory based on input size.

 ## Related Commands